 So are a lot of other roads

 Some of the other roads in the area are closed as well.
 Most have part of the road open, but the middle sections are closed and this leads to a lot of backtracking, but that’s just more wildlife spotting opportunity.
 Some roads that are closed in the Tetons in winter are:

 - All Yellowstone roads (if you plan on going up that far)

 But like I said, these all have sections of the road that are still open in the winter.
 You just can’t go all the way on them hence a lot of backtracking, but it’s totally worth it.

 But there is some of the best skiing in the US

 And if skiing doesn’t sound good, you can give snowboarding a shot.
-And if both of those sound awful, Snow King and snow tubing as well.
-You could spend a day or two on the slopes between searching for wildlife.
+And if both of those sound awful, Snow King has snow tubing as well.
+You could spend a day or two on the slopes between searching for wildlife in the Tetons.

 And killer snowshoeing views